Master of Business Administration (MBA) Degree, Online Program

 MBA Admission Requirements

-Admission to the MBA degree program is open to students regardless of their undergraduate major, but the program is highly selective and access is limited to those who have performed with distinction across all areas of the application.
+Admission to the MBA degree program is open to students regardless of their undergraduate major, but the program is highly selective and admission is limited to those who perform with distinction as reflected across all areas of the application.
 A bachelor's degree (or equivalent) from an accredited undergraduate institution is required.
 Applicants participate in an interview by invitation as part of their admission requirements.

 All applicants to the MBA degree program must submit the following: